 We want you to feel comfortable leaving your vehicle in our hands and we’ll make sure you are back on the road quickly!
 We enjoy problem solving and take great pride in rebuilding and repairing transmissions.
 If you want to keep your vehicle for a few more years or a few more decades and you want to be treated with respect and appreciate good service, bring it to us.

 Our transmission repair services include:

-- Automatic and manual transmission rebuilding, repair and replacement
+- Automatic transmission rebuilding, repair and replacement

 - Routine maintenance service on automatic and manual transmissions, transfer cases and differentials

 - 4×4 repairs including transfer case rebuilding and repair of controls & components